tasmota/docs/Compile-your-build.md

 2. tell the compiler to remove (#undef) Domoticz support
 3. close the IF statement from line 1

->[!ATTENTION] It is not recommended to change `my_user_config.h`, use it only for reference
+>[!WARNING] It is not recommended to change `my_user_config.h`, use it only for reference

 Save file, compile the custom binary and flash it

->[!WARNING] There are limits to how many features can be included!
+>[!NOTE] There are limits to how many features can be included!
 If you go overboard code might not compile due to features conflicting _or_ might not be able to be flashed if it exceeds [ESP8266 limits](Sensor-API#keeping-esp8266-code-compact).